IngeniumUA/ingeniumuahubfront/README.md

 ### Installation
 1. Clone the repository
 2. Run `npm install` to install the dependencies
+3. Copy the `src/environments/environment.app_development.ts.example` to `src/environments.app_development.ts` and fill in the necessary values.
+This file is in a `.gitignore` so it won't (and shouldn't) be commited to the repository.

 ### Linter
 You can run `npm run lint` to lint the project.